-Fiverr is a legit freelancer marketplace, with built-in measures and protocols to make sure you’re not scammed out of your money or hard work.
-Fiverr acts as a third-party between client and freelancer, handling the transactions between the two parties.
-This helps make the process run as smoothly as possible.
-But is Fiverr legit?
+Fiverr is a legit freelancer marketplace, with built-in measures and protocols to ensure you’re not scammed out of your money or hard work.
+Fiverr acts as a third-party between client and freelancer, handling transactions between the two parties.
+This makes the process run as smoothly as possible.

 In this article, we’ll examine what exactly makes Fiverr legit, and we’ll discuss how safe it really is.